silasfrancis/multi-cloud-cicd-platform/docs/README.md

 # Platform Documentation

-This directory contains detailed documentation for the Cloud-Native CI/CD Platform.
+This directory contains detailed documentation for the Multi-cloud CI/CD Platform.

 ## Overview